Daniel 9: The 70 Weeks Prophecy

 Four months later, Nehemiah was serving wine to the king, and Artaxerxes noticed a sadness on Nehemiah’s countenance.
 “Why is thy countenance sad?” the king asked.

 Artaxerxes consented, and sent with him letters for the governors of the region, authorizing the rebuilding project.
-This commission was issued in the spring of 444 B.C., in Artaxerxes’ 20th year of reign.
+This commission confirming the original decree and authorizing the work to be renewed was issued in the spring of 444 B.C., in Artaxerxes’ 20th year of reign.

 Evaluating the four decrees